SE::DuckDuckGo::Position - Checking website positions by keywords in DuckDuckGo

 ...

-Information about all domains during simultaneous checking of several domains is contained in the $bulkcheck array.
+Information on all domains when checking several domains simultaneously is contained in the $bulkcheck array.

 Result format: